Inside: Picture books about friendship for teaching children about how to make friends and be a good friend.

-For children, Valentine’s Day is about friendship and love for all those in your life.
-I’ve tried to teach my kids the importance of friendship.
-Just like with other areas of life, I like to use books to help me teach concepts.
+I like to use books to help me teach concepts.
 Sometimes it’s easier for children to make a connection when they hear a story and see the pictures.
-These Friendship Books are an engaging way to teach children about what it means to be a good friend.
+This annotated list of picture books about friendship is an engaging way to teach children about what it means to be a good friend.

-With 25 books to choose from here, you’re sure to find several you love!
+With 25 picture books about friendship to choose from here, you’re sure to find several you love!
+I’ve categorized these titles to help you narrow down to the very best ones for you.

 (Disclosure: Books and Giggles is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for sites to earn advertising fees by advertising and linking to Amazon.com.
 All of the book links in this post are affiliate links)